-of this policy.
-Comrade Plekhanov had in this period published his article "What Should Not Be Done", which was-and remains-the Martovites' sole ticket of admittance, so to speak, to the editorial board.
-The watchwordsrevisionism (which we should content with, but sparing the adversary) and anarchistic individualism (which should be courted and killed with kindness) - were printed on this ticket in imposing italics.
+As to the Central Committee, which at this time was the sole organised representative of the majority, Comrade Plekhanov parted company with it then exclusively over the possible extent of practical concessions to anarchism.
+Nearly a month had elapsed since November 1, when my resignation had given a free hand to the policy of killing with kindness.
+Comrade Plekhanov had had every opportunity, through all sorts of contacts, to test the expedience of this policy.
+Comrade Plekhanov had in this period published his article "What Should Not Be Done", which was -and remains-the Martovites' sole ticket of admittance, so to speak, to the editorial board.
+The watchwords-revisionism (which we should contend with, but sparing the adversary) and anarchistic individualism (which should be courted and killed with kindness)-were printed on this ticket in imposing italics.
 Do come in, gentlemen, please, I will kill you with kindness-is what Comrade Plekhanov said by this invitation card to his new colleagues on the editorial board.
 Naturally, all that remained to the Central Committee was to say its last word (that is what ultimatum means-a last word as to a possible peace) about what, in its opinion, was the permissible extent of practical concessions to anarchistic individualism.
-Either you want peace-in which case here are a certain number of seats to prove our kindness, peaceableness, readiness to make concessions, etc. (we cannot allow you any more if peace is to be guaranteed in the Party, peace not in the sense of an absence of controversy, but in the sense that the Party will not be destroyed by anarchistic individualism); take these seats and swing back again little by little from Akimov to Plekhanov.
-Or else you want to maintain and develop your point of view, to swing over altogether to Akimov (if only in the realm of organisational questions), and to convince the Party that you, not Plekhanov, are right-in which case form a writers' group of your own, secure representation at the next Congress, and set about winning a majority by an honest struggle, by open controversy.
-This alternative, which was quite explicitly submitted to the Martovites in the Central Committee ultimatum of November 25, 1903 39 (see State of Siege and Commentary on the League Minutes\), was in full harmony with the letter Plekhanov and I had sent to the former editors on October 6, 4903: either it is a matter of personal irritation (in which case, if the worst comes to the worst, we might even "co-opt"), or it is a matter of a difference of principle (in which case you must first convince the Party, and only then talk about changing the personal composition of the central bodies).
-The Central Committee could the more readily leave it to the Martovites to make this delicate choice for themselves since at this very time Comrade Martov in his profession de foi (Once More in the Minority) wrote the following:
+Either you want peace-in which case here are a certain number of seats to prove our kindness, peaceableness, readiness to make concessions, etc. (we cannot allow you any more if peace is to be guaranteed in the Party, peace not in the sense of an absence of controversy, but in the sense that the Party will not be destroyed by anarchistic individualism); take these seats and swing back again little by little from Akimov to Plekhanov. Ör else you want to maintain and develop your point of view, to swing over altogether to Akimov (if only in the realm of organisational questions), and to convince the Party that you, not Plekhanov, are right-in which case form a writers' group of your own, secure representation at the next Congress, and set about winning a majority by an honest struggle, by open controversy.
+This alternative, which was quite explicitly submitted to the Martovites in the Central Committee ultimatum of November 25, 190339 (see State of Siege and Commentary on the League Minutes), was